S&P 500, Dow rise on boost from bank earnings

-Goldman Sachs Group Inc rose 3.9% after it reported a massive jump in first-quarter profit, capitalizing on record levels of global dealmaking activity.
+Goldman Sachs Group Inc (GS.N) rose 3.9% after it reported a massive jump in first-quarter profit, capitalizing on record levels of global dealmaking activity. read more

-JPMorgan Chase & Co’s shares fell 1.0% even as the largest U.S. bank’s earnings jumped almost 400% in the first quarter, as it released more than $5 billion in reserves it had set aside to cover coronavirus-driven loan defaults.
+JPMorgan Chase & Co's (JPM.N) shares fell 1.0% even as the largest U.S. bank's earnings jumped almost 400% in the first quarter, as it released more than $5 billion in reserves it had set aside to cover coronavirus-driven loan defaults. read more

-Wells Fargo & Co jumped 5.5% after the bank bounced back to a profit of almost $5 billion in the first quarter, ahead of Wall Street estimates as it reduced bad loan provisions and got a grip on the costs tied to its sales practices scandal.
+Wells Fargo & Co (WFC.N) jumped 5.5% after the bank bounced back to a profit of almost $5 billion in the first quarter, ahead of Wall Street estimates as it reduced bad loan provisions and got a grip on the costs tied to its sales practices scandal. read more

 "The bank earnings were strong, but the market expected them to be strong.
 So I think easy money has been made in the cyclical areas and it is going to be a little difficult now going forward," said Christopher Grisanti, chief equity strategist at MAI Capital Management.